 I will actively promote health and wellness in Cochrane.
 We can build on the nucleus of the services we have in Cochrane.
 With some volunteer spirit we can drastically reduce costs.
 My initial focus will be on:

 Exploring the creation of a river park.
 Imagine having a river kayaking course in Cochrane to add onto the services already offered at the Spray Lakes Sawmill Recreational Center!
 I am skeptical that a River Park could be created without considerable expense and damaging effects to the environment.
 I will also NOT support the reduction in access to and/or reduction in use of the existing dog park.
 Right now I could not support further times/expense being given to this idea given the information I currently have.
 However, I believe it disingenuous for candidates to take a ‘over my dead body’ approach which is overly dramatic and counter productive to finding solutions.
 When I say no to this park I will ensure it is clear rationale and benchmarks are given to the proponents of this park before then can again bring this idea back to council.
 By doing this I provide clear rationale and benchmarks for proponents who might wish to continue their work on the project and peace of mind for residents who have now clearly stated they have no interest in this project.
 Lets remove politics from decision making.

 I would also like to see a downhill mountain bike course.
 There are several hills that could easily accommodate this type of course.
 Courses are present in other other towns/cities and a course could be built for minimal expense.

 I will expand the use of and/or connections of pathways in Cochrane.
-This includes attention to pathway connectedness.

 I will focus on a ‘Cochrane first’ policy for access to Cochrane programs.
 This would include assisting hockey moms and dads with better ice times etc.